crossplane/crossplane/design/design-doc-composition-functions.md

   compositeTypeRef:
     apiVersion: database.example.org/v1
     kind: XPostgreSQLInstance
-  # This Composition specifies functions instead of (P&T) resources.
+  # This Composition uses a pipeline of Functions instead of (P&T) resources.
-  # This is an array - you can specify a pipeline of Functions.
-  functions:
+  pipeline:
-    # Each entry in the functions array has a name.
-This uniquely identifies
+    # Each step in the pipeline calls one Composition Function.
-    # the Function 'call' within the Composition.
-  - name: compose-xr-using-go-templates
+  - step: compose-xr-using-go-templates
-    # The functionRef tells the Composition which Function to use.
-This Function
+    # The functionRef tells the Composition which Function to call.
+Crossplane
-    # uses Go Templates (like Helm) to render composed resources.
+    # passes the desired and observed state of the XR and any existing composed
+    # resources as 'arguments' to the Function call.
     functionRef:
       name: go-templates
-    # A Function may optionally accept configuration.
-The configuration is
+    # A Function call may optionally accept configuration.
+Think of this like an
-    # passed to the Function when it is called.
-The configuration block looks
+    # additional, optional argument to the Function call.
+The configuration is a
-    # like a nested custom resource - i.e. it has an apiVersion and kind.
+    # nested KRM resource - i.e. it has an apiVersion and kind.
     config:
       apiVersion: example.org/v1
       kind: GoTemplate
       source: Remote
       remote: git://github.com/example/my-xpostgresql-go-templates
+    # A pipeline can have multiple steps.
+Each step is processed in order.
+This
+    # validation step is passed the desired state accumulated by the prior step.
+  - step: validate-composed-resources
+    functionRef:
+      name: cel-validation
 ```

 The updated API would affect only the `Composition` type - no changes would be